Optimal Measurement of Drone Swarm in RSS-based Passive Localization with Region Constraints: Introduction

 \section{Introduction}

 Passive geolocation of radio emitters, is a fundamental problem with a wide range of military and civilian applications \cite{8421288,8365918}.
 Recent advancements in wireless communication and robotic technologies have made it possible to use unmanned aerial vehicles (UAVs) as aerial sensors for geolocation.
-Compared to traditional mediums, such as cellular localization and satellite localization, rapid deployment, flexible relocation and high chances of experiencing line-of-sight propagation path have been perceived as promising opportunities to provide difficult services \cite{9606574}.
+Compared to traditional mediums, such as cellular localization and satellite localization, rapid deployment, flexible relocation and high chances of experiencing line-of-sight (LoS) propagation path have been perceived as promising opportunities to provide difficult services \cite{9606574}.
 Due to these distinctive advantages, UAV plays an important role in mobile user localization, rescue, wild life tracking and electronic warfare\cite{6735682,7470933,wang2017guideloc,cliff2015online}.

 Typically, UAVs in the localization task are equipped with wireless communication modules and appropriate sensors.
 Given some potentially noisy measurements from the sensors, the position of the target is estimated on UAV networks or ground servers.
-According to the diversity of equipped sensors, the localization approaches can be classified into several types, including time of arrival (TOA) \cite{5714759,6184254}, time-difference-of-arrival (TDOA) \cite{259534,7776822,8207615}, direction of arrival (DOA) \cite{8290952,9684752} and received signal strength (RSS) \cite{9606574,1247811,9360612}.
-Unlike the time/angle based methods, the RSS-based approach requires less on the signal propagation environment.
-Moreover, it is cost-effective since it does not require tight synchronization and calibration.
+According to the diversity of equipped sensors, the localization approaches can be classified into several types, including time of arrival (TOA) \cite{5714759,6184254}, time difference of arrival (TDOA) \cite{259534,7776822,8207615}, direction of arrival (DOA) \cite{8290952,9684752} and received signal strength (RSS) \cite{9606574,1247811,9360612}.
+Normally, the time/angle-based approach requires an open signal propagation environment where the LoS signal is much stronger than multi-path signals \cite{1458287}.
+However, the RSS-based approach requires less on the signal propagation environment by averaging the received power and modeling the complex environment \cite{1458287}.
+Moreover, RSS-based approach is cost-effective since it does not require tight synchronization and calibration.
 In this paper, we consider a passive localization on a ground target using drone swarm equipped with RSS sensors.